 Participants in DFT are required to document their weekly ‘lived-in’ Values experience and submit together with their Journal notes on their chosen Living Values Education Activities.

-A second initiative in response to several requests from people around the country, untrained in Living Values Education but who want to explore Living Values in a casual shared community environment, the Focal Points developed a 12 week Study Group program.
-This Program provides all the guidelines for the successful running of a Study Group, the delivering of the Values activities and sharing of the group’s ‘living-in’ values aspect.
+The second initiative in response to several requests from people around the country, untrained in Living Values Education but who want to explore Living Values in a casual shared community environment, the Focal Points developed a 12 week Study Group program.
+This Program provides all the guidelines for the successful running of a Study Group, the delivery of the Values activities, and sharing of the group’s ‘living-in’ values aspect.
 No formal reporting is required.
 A newsletter is envisaged to bring groups together to share experiences.

 The third initiative is a combination of the first and second Programs whereby the Study Group package is offered to people with common interests, e.g., working in social welfare organizations, with the full reporting requirements of the DFT.
 The Focal Point for LVE provides the group with their practical workshop experience and certification at the Study Group location anywhere in Australia.